 Ecwid’s free plan is tempting, especially for small businesses that are just starting out in eCommerce.
 But, you’ll soon realize that their free plan is basically an endless free trial due to all of the limitations and lacking features you’ll find.
 In order to sell unlimited products or digital products up to 10GB, or if you’d like to use a POS system, you’ll need to upgrade to their $99/mo. plan.
 All forms of support aside from email are locked behind their premium plans, with essentials like product filters and variations relegated to their $35/mo. plan.
 3dcart’s pricing, on the other hand, is affordable and comprehensive – they offer a POS system, unlimited products (including digital products) and all their filters and variations on every plan, meaning you can spend as little as $19/mo. for the same features.

 “I decided to start selling my products on Ecwid because they had a free plan that seemed easy to use and integrated with Instagram, one of my main forms of marketing.
 Once I got my online store put together, I ran into hurdle after hurdle.
 Their Instagram plugin was buggy, and my store wouldn’t load when people accessed it through the Instagram internal browser.
 I couldn’t customize my store how I wanted to either, since I was limited to their only free template.
 Then, once I wanted to sell more than 10 products and needed more access to support aside from their slow email system, I was prompted to upgrade to a premium plan.
-I ended up spending a lot more money than I anticipated, and I did not get a return on my investment.”
+With Ecwid pricing, I ended up spending a lot more money than I anticipated, and I did not get a return on my investment.”

 – Ex-Ecwid Customer